revaturelabs/interviewquestions/Python/Python-Datatypes/String.md

 <details><summary> <b>Explanation</b> </summary>

-> If we want extract the url form string we can use `regex`.
+> If we want to extract the url from string, we can use `regex`.

   </details>